Supporting recovery efforts in Texas

 Solution

-Using our team’s grants management and analytics expertise, we developed and implemented a cloud-based platform to streamline the reconciliation and budget management process for financial and program data across 70 CDBG-DR programs totaling $10 billion.
-This includes a comprehensive grants management system that maintains real-time reconciliations of accounts across CDBG-DR expenditures, invoices, purchase orders, and contracts.
+Using our team’s grants management and analytics expertise, we developed and implemented a cloud-based platform to streamline the reconciliation and budget management process for financial and program data across 70+ CDBG-DR and CDBG-MIT totaling $10 billion.
+This includes a comprehensive grants management system that maintains real-time reconciliations of accounts across CDBG-DR and CDBG-MIT expenditures, invoices, purchase orders, and contracts.
 These tools and systems enable staff to see financial conditions and monitor the progress of their programs in real time.
+These sessions also help identify opportunities for process improvement, which has led to increased overall efficiency and more Texas residents returning to their homes faster.

 Key results